Azurethi/RICK2/README.md

-# YIMP (aka RICK)
+# RICK

-Yolol import : Define complex yolol systems in less code & easily import them in to starbase!
+Create yolol systems programmatically :)

 ## How do I use this?